VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/application/delete** expects the "vitalManToken" session cookie and the
+* **/application/delete** expects the "vitalAccessToken" session cookie and the
-"name" form parameter (the application to delete) to be included in the request.
+"name" form parameter (the application to delete) to be included in the
+request.

-* **/user/{id}** expects the "vitalManToken" session cookie and the following
+* **/user/{id}** expects the "vitalAccessToken" session cookie and the
-form parameters to be included in the request:
+following form parameters to be included in the request:

     * "givenName", the updated user first name